ogg25/camera-enhancer-docs/programming/android/guide/guide.md

     }
     ```

 3. Run the project.
 Now your camera module is running.
-If you have any questions about the program, you can view `samples` we provided in the package you download to get better understandings.
+If you have any questions about the program, you can view the samples we provided in the package you download to get better understandings.
 Also, you can get help from our online customer service.

 ### Extend the camera module with DCE functions